Best Way to Remove Car Seat Stains on Fabric by Yourself

 Scrubbing too hard.

-Scrubbing a stain too hard can do two things to your car seat.
-One is that it can damage the fabric fibers, breaking them.
-The other one is that you can spread the stain further if you push the seat too hard.
+Scrubbing a stain too hard can cause two problems with your car seat.
+One is that it can damage the fabric fibers, causing them to break.
+Another concern is that you can spread the stain further if you push the seat too hard.
 We are trying to isolate the stain.
-That’s why we need to do this nice and soft.
+That’s why we need to do this nicely and softly.

 Not cleaning the dirt first.

 What happens when you mix dirt and water?
 Mud!
 Mud happens.
 While it was a blast playing with mud as a kid.
-As an adult with a car is not that fun.
+As an adult with a car, it’s not that fun.
 Remove the dust and dirt before applying any kind of wet mixture to your car seat stain.
-You can use a cloth or, even better vacuum entirely before cleaning.
+You can use a cloth or, even better, vacuum the entire area before cleaning.

 This is a mistake that I learned the hard way.
 You should never use a fully damped cloth to clean a cushion or a seat.
 Nothing that has the property to absorb and keep water.
-Even if it is not that much water, leaving the seat wet to the touch can cause humidity issues like bad odor or mold.
+Even if there is not a lot of water, leaving the seat wet to the touch can cause humidity issues, such as bad odors or mold.

 Cleaning just the stain instead of the whole sit.

-I have to assume that you have had your car for more than a day.
+I assume you have had your car for more than a day.
 Even if you don’t.
 And your car is brand new.
-If you use any kind of ingredient and you put it in your sits, it will make that part different.
-So, if you use the mixture to clean only the spot where the stain is, what will happen is that that part is going to look clearer than the rest of the seat.
+If you use any kind of ingredient and you put it in your seats, it will make that part different.
+So, if you use the mixture to clean only the spot where the stain is, what will happen is that part will look clearer than the rest of the seat.
 Why?
 Because you clean that part and not the whole thing.

 Using Lemon.